AdvBetax50/global-think/README.md

 ### Regarding Docker Build
 By building the docker, it uses the Dockerfile with node:22.13.0-alpine3.21 and then it will create the image of the project and expose the container in port 3000 (make sure that port is available).
 This build will take a few minutes (only if you dont have the image of node already, it has to pull the image from the node server).
+Once the build is up, the project will be running without problems.

-### Usefull information
+### Useful information
 If you wish to stop the container:
 ```bash
 $ docker-compose stop